hope-redemption/MMML_Vehicle_Prediction/README.md

 ## Data

 The dataset consists of parametric specifications, text descriptions, and images of vehicles.
-We will soon be uploading the dataset for access.

 ## Using the code and trained models